aymog/weather-web-app/README.md

   In the project directory, you can run:
  #### `npm install -g serve`
  #### `serve -s build`
- This will serve your static site on the local port 5000.
+ This will serve your site on the local port 5000.
  Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

  #### c.
 In the project directory, you can run: